YoungFaithful/CapacityExpansion.jl/paper/paper.md

 # Applications
 ``CapacityExpansion`` can be applied to plan and validate a variety of energy systems.
 The focus on time-series aggregation, storage modeling, and integration of multiple energy carriers makes it especially valuable for the planning and validation of future energy systems with higher shares of non dispatchable generation and sector coupling technologies.
 The scale of the modeled energy system can range from quarters to entire global regions and is only restricted by the computational complexity of the model.

-``CapacityExpansion`` has been used as the base for academic research.
+``CapacityExpansion`` has been used in academic research.
 It was used to analyze and improve the impact of time series aggregation methods on low emission energy systems [@Kuepper:2019].

 Furthermore, ``CapacityExpansion`` has been used as an educational tool.
 It is used for modeling exercises in the Stanford University course "Advanced Methods in Modeling for Climate and Energy Policy".
 The teaching material is also provided open-source in the package.